nicktaras/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 blockchain-developer-bootcamp-final-project

-Totem Forrest - A NFT platform where you help to build a world of spirit animals.
+Totem Forrest - A social justice token to support what you believe in.
 In traditional context, a totem is your spirit animal and also an entity that you should protect from harm during your lifetime.

 1 Users can buy existing Sprits or Create their own (following template guidelines)